ambimax/magento-module-ambimax-arrayexport/README.md

 # ambimax® ArrayExport

-Magento module that lets you export all product as array to be modified and arranged during export
+Magento module that lets you export all product as array to be modified and arranged during export and saved to csv or any other format

 ## Installation